LlamaEdge/LlamaEdge/models.md

 #### Command to run the Model

-After downloading the model, you can run it with the following command:
+After Downloading the model, you can run it with the following command:

 ```console
 wasmedge --dir .:. --nn-preload default:GGML:AUTO:openhermes-2.5-mistral-7b.Q5_K_M.gguf llama-chat.wasm -p chatml -r '<|im_end|>'